MirisWisdom/HCE/spv3/legacy/loader/master/doc/parameters.md

 - toggle-type parameters are represented as booleans;
   - however, `useff`, `use11`, `use14` and `use20` are represented by an enumerator;
-- argument-type parameters are represented as strings or nullable integer.
+- argument-type parameters are represented as strings or nullable integer;
+- `-width` has been merged into `-vidmode` to remove redundancy.

 The type exposes a `string Serialise()` method.
 It retrieves the instance's property values as a concatenated string, which is accepted by the HCE process as a startup argument.
 For example: